Arthritis and Rheumatic Diseases Fellowship Program

 The division currently trains 4 fellows, 2 per year of training.

-In addition to the continuity clinics, specialty clinics include a six-month weekly regional rheumatology clinic with the goal of becoming proficient in soft tissue and joint injections; a three-month weekly pediatric rheumatology clinic to gain knowledge in the basic principles of evaluation and management of rheumatologic conditions in pediatric patients; a six-month musculoskeletal ultrasound clinic held every other week to learn the basic use of ultrasound both for the diagnosis of musculoskeletal disorders and guidance of joint injection procedures; and a six month weekly lupus/scleroderma clinic to allow a more in-depth understanding of these difficult diseases and their management.
+In addition to the continuity clinics, specialty clinics include a six-month weekly regional rheumatology clinic with the goal of becoming proficient in soft tissue and joint injections; a six-week weekly pediatric rheumatology clinic to gain knowledge in the basic principles of the evaluation and management of rheumatologic conditions in pediatric patients; a six-month musculoskeletal ultrasound clinic held every other week to learn the basic use of ultrasound both for the diagnosis of musculoskeletal disorders and guidance of joint injection procedures; a six month weekly lupus/scleroderma clinic to allow a more in-depth understanding of these difficult diseases and their management, and a six month weekly vasculitis clinic.
 Additional elective rotations in orthopedics, sports and rehabilitation medicine, podiatry, and neuromuscular diseases are encouraged and are set up on an individual basis.
+Additionally, dermatology faculty interested in cutaneous manifestations of autoimmune diseases hold a weekly clinic in the rheumatology clinic space, allowing for valuable interchange between our two specialties and a monthly dermatology-rheumatology patient presentation.

 Fellows additionally gain rheumatology consultative skills by rotating on the OHSU and VA inpatient rheumatology consult services.
 Patients with complicated and life-threatening rheumatologic conditions are routinely transferred to OHSU which allows fellows to gain competence in assessing and managing these patients.